J-Labodi/VIP-Membership-System/README.md

 2. How will VIP membership be used within orders
 3. How customers can cancel their VIP membership

-The developer team consisted of 3 individuals, Callum Jones, Connor Mackintosh and Jeno Labodi, who completed the project deliverables in Agile settings, dividing the project into fortnight-long sprints as well as utilising Gitlab for version control and Jira for tracking product development.
+The development team comprised three individuals: Callum Jones, Connor Mackintosh and Jeno Labodi.
+Throughout the project we completed the project deliverables in an Agile environment, breaking down the project into two-week sprints.
+Additionally, we utilized Gitlab for version control and Jira for tracking the progress of product development.

 The VIP Membership System is based on;
 * 3 BPMN 2.0 operational models designed with Camunda 7.18